christophstrasen/LQR/README.md

 **In a nutshell:**

 1) **Skip reactive programming when:**
-- You can poll or call when needed and still meet latency
+- You can poll or call when needed and still meet latency requirements
 - correctness/completeness matters more than immediacy
-- You need strict ordering/transactions
+- You need strict ordering or transactions
 1) **Use Plain Rx when:**
 - You can’t pull all data in one go
 - You’re following/observing a single stream/thing
-- You're handling primarily scalars/simple value
+- You're handling primarily scalars/simple values
 - “live enough” matters more than full completeness
 1) **Try out LQR when:**
 - You can’t pull all data in one go